 - Bourbon must be created from a mash (a mixture of fermentable grain) that is at least 51 percent corn.
 The other 49 percent is usually a mixture of barley, rye, or wheat.

-- Bourbon must be aged in new barrels (whereas many types of whiskey, like Scotch — in which case I should in fact be spelling it “whisky” without the E — are often aged in barrels that have previously held wine, port, and so forth) made from oak, almost always with their interiors charred for added flavor and color.
+- Bourbon must be aged in new American oak barrels (whereas many types of whiskey, like Scotch whisky, are often aged in barrels that have previously held wine, port, other whisk(e)y, and so forth).

 And … that’s about it.
-Some bourbons are aged for years; others are aged for only a few months (there is no age requirement to be called bourbon as long as it has spent even a day in the barrel).
+Some bourbons are aged for years while others are aged for only a few months (there is no age requirement to be called bourbon as long as it has spent even a day in the barrel).
 Some are perfect for mixing into mint juleps, Manhattans, or sours; others demand to be enjoyed on their own.

-The House of Bourbon can be traced as far back as the mid 13th Century, and boasts descendants as famed as Louis XIV, AKA The Sun King, and Louis XVI, AKA The King Who Got Freakin’ Beheaded.
-However it’s important to note how unlikely it is that bourbon whiskey was named directly after French royalty; it’s more likely the booze was named for Bourbon County, Kentucky, where much of the sweet elixir was distilled in the 19th century, or for Bourbon Street in New Orleans, a street lined with taverns even way back when and always peopled with plenty of characters, as the city was for many years one of the major American ports and a massive conduit for trade.
+The House of Bourbon reaches as far back as the mid 13th century and boasts descendants as famed as Louis XIV (aka The Sun King) and Louis XVI (aka The King Who Got Freakin’ Beheaded).
+However, it’s important to note how unlikely it is that bourbon whiskey was named directly after French royalty.
+It’s more likely the booze was named for Bourbon County, Kentucky, where much of the sweet elixir was (and still is) distilled in the 19th century.

 At any rate, bourbon was born out of both necessity and ingenuity, those clever ol’ bedfellows.
-Scots, Irish, and other Europeans who settled and farmed the American south during the late 1700s and early 1800s brought knowledge of distilling with them from the old countries.
-Corn was a robust, reliable, and sugar-rich crop abundant in the new country.
-So what did many of these bright eyed, thirsty folks do?
+Scots, Irish, and other Europeans who settled and farmed the American South during the late 1700s and early 1800s brought knowledge of distilling with them from the old countries.
+Corn was a robust, reliable, and sugar-rich crop abundant in the New World.
+So what did many of these bright-eyed, thirsty folks do?
 They started making whiskey using old world techniques and new world mash.
-(And by the way, a few names from among these early entrepreneurs?
+(A few names from among these early entrepreneurs?
 Try Jacob Beam, Elijah Craig, and Evan Williams.
 Oh yeah.)

-Throughout the 19th Century, bourbon grew and grew in popularity, being cheaper than imported liquors, relatively easy to distill thanks to the abundance of corn, and because who actually needs a reason to love bourbon beyond its intrinsic amazing-ness, anyway?
+Throughout the 19th century, bourbon grew and grew in popularity, being cheaper than imported liquors, relatively easy to distill thanks to the abundance of corn, and because who actually needs a reason to love bourbon beyond its intrinsic amazing-ness, anyway?
 (Though, to be fair, the bourbon that was being made then is a far cry from what we know today due to different technologies, people out to make a quick buck, et cetera.)

-From 1920 to 1933, stupid Prohibition ruined many bourbon distilleries.
-Some of the majors came back online once the country realized its awful mistake and repealed the goddamn 18th Amendment, but it would not be until the late 20th Century that bourbon saw a true resurgence, with craft distilleries and new small batch runs from the majors popping up.
+From 1920 to 1933, Prohibition ruined many bourbon distilleries.
+Some of the majors came back online once the country realized its awful mistake and repealed the goddamn 18th Amendment, but it would not be until the late 20th century that bourbon saw a true resurgence, with craft distilleries and new small-batch runs from the majors popping up.

 Today, bourbon is by far the most widely-exported American spirit (factoring in Tennessee whiskeys as well), and total bourbon sales are near $3.7 billion dollars a year, with $2.7 billion of that figure coming from domestic sales.

-In other words, bourbon is big; even the United States Senate has chimed in, declaring September as National Bourbon Heritage Month.
-Of course, it’s also National Guide Dog Month, Alopecia Awareness Month, and National Honey Month, to name a few…
+In other words, bourbon is big — even the United States Senate has chimed in, declaring September as National Bourbon Heritage Month.